AlchemyCMS/alchemy-guides/guides/essences.md

 Essences store the actual content of your site.

 Alchemy comes with a lot of predefined essences for the regular needs of a website project.
-Combine them like a chemestry kit into "elements":elements.html.
+Combine them like a chemestry kit into [elements](/elements.html).

-Essences are normal Rails models, so it is pretty easy to "add your own":create_essences.html.
+Essences are normal Rails models, so it is pretty easy to [add your own essence class](/create_essences.html).

 ## Definition